shuttersh/shutter/packages/core/README.md

 ## See also

-Check out the documentation page at <https://shuttersh.github.io/shutter/>.
+Check out the documentation at <https://docs.shutter.sh>.